anaclumos/extracranial/posts/20220819-tossface/en.md

 - [tossface.cho.sh](https://tossface.cho.sh)

-It was a fast and fun project before the beginning of class.
+It was a fast and fun project before the beginning of school!

 ![tossface.cho.sh](screenshot.png)